 “Insights” is integrated with your github account and act as a pull request enrichment layer, which provides insights (da!) in context of your organization dev stack, for a better code review and smarter development decisions.

 Why is it important?

 Your repository doesn’t stand for itself, it is a part of something bigger - a herd of repositories which serve your organization.
 So every decision made in one repository will affect the rest of the herd in this way or another.
-For example, if your all org is using mongoose for their mongoDB, (if you don’t have a relevant use case) it makes no sense to be the only one which is using mogodb-native because it will make harder to reuse existing code and knowledge.
+For example, if your whole org is using mongoose for their mongoDB, (if you don’t have a relevant use case) it makes no sense to be the only one that is using mogodb-native because it will make it harder to reuse existing code and knowledge.

 How does it work?